-At Taproot, we are fueled by a core purpose – to drive positive social change.
-On the historic day of Juneteenth, a holiday commemorating the end of slavery in the United States, we especially want to recognize and amplify the nonprofits who do crucial work for racial justice.
-To celebrate Juneteenth, we close our offices for the day and give our team the opportunity to take time to get involved within their communities – to listen, reflect, and learn.
+At Taproot, we are fueled by a core purpose—to drive positive social change.
+On the historic day of Juneteenth, a holiday commemorating the end of slavery in the United States, we especially want to recognize and amplify the nonprofits that strive for racial justice.
+To honor the holiday, we close our office, so our team can get involved in their communities—and encourage others to do the same.

 By recognizing Juneteenth with a day of volunteering, we can both invest in our communities and boost the voices of key nonprofits.